 So, what abilities do these subclasses get?

 Each college in Mages of Strixhaven comes with its own array of unique and interesting features to unlock as your character levels up.
-Since each subclass is open to more than one base class, and classes gain subclass features at different levels, the abilities here are listed with a minimum level requirement, rather than a specific level the feature is gained.
+Since each subclass is open to more than one base class, and classes gain subclass features at different levels, the abilities here are listed with a minimum level requirement, rather than a specific level at the feature is gained.

 Also, fair warning, this edition of Unearthed Arcana is a big one.
 So, with that in mind, we’ve decided to include the most exciting feature or two from each college for you here.
 If you wish to read the full breakdown, you can check out the official Mages of Strixhaven document here.